eepsmedia/plugins/forest/TeacherGuide.md

 It will consist of three words separated by periods, such as `house.dog.limit`.

 Enter that code, press **Join**.
-For now, it's essential that no one else uses the same name in that particular game...so be sure that's organized in your game or class!
+Your name will get five digits appended (like, `tim71644`).
+This is in case two people have the same name.

 ### Regular game play
 Then you'll see a display that tells you the year (such as 2025) and shows you a forest of (triangular) trees.
 Click the trees you want to harvest (limit: 10) and press **Harvest**.
-Now you wait for
+Now you wait...
 * Everyone else to harvest their trees.
 * Then, the teacher has to end the turn by selling all the trees you cut down.